mattermost/mattermost-handbook/operations/workplace/people/README.md

 ```
 ### Phone Number

 The official phone number for Mattermost, Inc. is +1 (650) 667-8512.
 All company phone calls are received via Ruby, our virtual receptionist app.
-Full-time staff members who wish to be added to the directory should contact hanna@mattermost.com or hr@mattermost.com.
+Full-time staff members who wish to be added to the directory should contact hr@mattermost.com.

 ### Letter of Employment